uchicago-cs/cmsc22000/website/hw/hw4.rst

-code; if you're interested, you can see a step-by-step guide to writing this editor here: https://viewsourcecode.org/snaptoken/kilo/ (please note that you do not have to read this to complete this homework; however, if you're interested in the inner workings of a text editor, you may find that guide interesting)
+code; if you're interested, you can see a step-by-step guide to writing this editor here: https://viewsourcecode.org/snaptoken/kilo/ (please note that you do not have to read this to complete this homework; however, if you're interested in the inner workings of a text editor, you may find that guide interesting).

 ``micro`` largely follows the same structure as the ``kilo`` code, except we divided it into multiple modules and documented the code following our style guide.